mgechev/blog.mgechev.com/content/story/_index.md

       <section>
         <img src="/images/story/codelyzer.png">
         <p>
           Early 2016, I started a project for static analysis of Angular applications.
-Some of my core motivations were automatic check of the assignments of my students in the class "Advanced JavaScript" at Sofia University, and automatic, static verification for the rules in the Angular style guide I developed.
+Some of my core motivations were an automatic check of the assignments of my students in the class "Advanced JavaScript" at Sofia University, and automatic, static verification for the rules in the Angular style guide I developed.
         </p>
         <p>
           Later, this tool got <a href="">introduced in the Angular CLI</a>.
 I implemented a few more crucial modules related to templates and styles analysis.